xSmoking/AESEncryption/README.md

 - Encrypting a folder: --encrypt C:\folder\path
 - Decrypting a folder: --decrypt C:\folder\path

-## Versions & Executable
+## Versions & Executables
-All the versions and executable download are in [Releases](https://github.com/xSmoking/aesencryption/releases/)
+All the versions and executables download are in [Releases](https://github.com/xSmoking/aesencryption/releases/)